-Then, the 1934 National Firearms Act, which is still unfortunately law of the land, regulated the possession of various sorts of firearms.
-In order to regulate it, the law must first define it:
+Then, the 1934 National Firearms Act, which is still unfortunately the law of the land, regulated the possession of various sorts of firearms.
+In order to regulate something, the law must first define it . . .

 The terms “firearm silencer” and “firearm muffler” mean any device for silencing, muffling, or diminishing the report of a portable firearm, including any combination of parts, designed or redesigned, and intended for use in assembling or fabricating a firearm silencer or firearm muffler, and any part intended only for use in such assembly or fabrication.

-At any rate, since the Federal Government says they are “silencers” and anybody who pays their $200 tax to get one or to make one is signing forms saying “silencer” all over but “suppressor” nowhere, and every law and legal definition every place in the nation refers solely to “silencer,” “silencer” is a perfectly acceptable and correct term for these things.
+At any rate, since the federal government says they are “silencers” and anybody who pays their $200 tax to get one or to make one is signing forms that say “silencer” all over them, but “suppressor” nowhere, and every law and legal definition everyplace in the nation refers solely to “silencer,” “silencer” is a perfectly acceptable and correct term for these things.

-Of course, the Federal Government also defines firearm silencers as “firearms” themselves…
+Of course, the federal government also defines silencers as “firearms” so . . .

 We say “suppressor” with those not “in the know” because it’s more descriptive and less scary.
 Internally, though, we know “silencer” is correct and we use it at least as often as “suppressor.”

 Bottom line: “silencer,” “suppressor,” “firearm muffler,” and “firearm silencer” are all perfectly correct.
 Colloquially, “can” is fine as well.
-Heck, just visit www.LibertyCans.net to find the company called Liberty Suppressors, and note that viewing its products requires visiting the “Silencers” tab.
-No mufflers, though…
+Heck, just visit www.LibertyCans.net to find a company called Liberty Suppressors, and note that viewing its products requires visiting the “silencers” tab.
+No mufflers, though.